francoatmega/historical-computer-science-articles/README.md

 - [Harvest, Yield, and Scalable Tolerant Systems [1999]](./Databases/Harvest,%20yield,%20and%20scalable%20tolerant%20systems.pdf): Leslie Lamport's paper discussing the challenges of building scalable and fault-tolerant distributed systems.

-## Miscellaneous 🌐

-- [Representation of Events in Nerve Nets and Finite Automata [1956]](./Miscellaneous/Representation%20of%20Events%20in%20Nerve%20Nets%20and%20Finite%20Automata.pdf): Warren McCulloch and Walter Pitts' foundational work on modeling events in nerve nets and finite automata.

-- [Regular Expression Search Algorithm [1968]](./Miscellaneous/%20Regular%20Expression%20Search%20Algorithm.pdf): A classic paper introducing an efficient algorithm for searching regular expressions.

-- [Bitcoin - A Peer-to-Peer Electronic Cash System [2008]](./Miscellaneous/Bitcoin%20-%20A%20Peer-to-Peer%20Electronic%20Cash%20System.pdf): Satoshi Nakamoto's groundbreaking paper introducing the concept and protocol for Bitcoin, the first decentralized cryptocurrency.

 ## Operating Systems 🖥️

 - [The UNIX Time-Sharing System (1974)](./Operating%20Systems/The%20UNIX%20Time-Sharing%20System.pdf) - Dennis Ritchie and Ken Thompson's paper on the development of the UNIX operating system.